jedfarm/zipgrade/README.md

 - eMail.bas takes a .csv file exported from ZipGrade and sends emails with feedback to each of the students in the file.

 REQUIREMENTS:
-- Have Microsoft Outlook installed and working on the local machine.
+- Microsoft Outlook installed and working on the local machine with the email account of interest.
 - In ZipGrade, when entering the students' data, make sure that their emails go in the field External ID.
+- FormatZipGrade.bas requires a .csv files as exported by CANVAS
+- eMail.bas requires a .csv file exported using ZipGrade that contains a column called External Id with the emails of the students.

 KNOWN LIMITATIONS:
 - Tested only on Windows so far.